 SG&A includes all non-production expenses incurred by a company in any given period.
-This includes expenses such as rent, advertising, marketing, accounting, litigation, travel, meals, management salaries, bonuses, and more.
+It includes expenses such as rent, advertising, marketing, accounting, litigation, travel, meals, management salaries, bonuses, and more.
 On occasion, it may also include depreciation expense, depending on what it’s related to.

 The selling component of this expense line is related to the direct and indirect costs of generating revenue (from selling products or services).

 Direct expenses are those incurred at the exact point-of-sale for a product or service.
 Examples of direct selling expenses include transaction costs and commissions paid on a sale.

-Indirect selling expenses are those that are incurred either before or after the sale is made and examples include salaries, benefits, and wages for salespeople, travel, and accommodation expenses.
+Indirect selling expenses are incurred either before or after the sale is made, and examples include salaries, benefits, and wages for salespeople, travel, and accommodation expenses.

 General & Administrative (G&A) Expense

 G&A expenses are the overhead costs of a business, many of which are fixed or semi-fixed.
-These costs don’t relate directly to selling products or service, but rather to the general ongoing operation of the business.
+These costs don’t relate directly to selling products or services but rather to the general ongoing operation of the business.

 The most common examples are rent, insurance, utilities, supplies, and expenses related to company management, such as salaries of executives, admin staff, and non-salespeople.

 SG&A can be forecasted through any of the following methods: as a percentage of sales revenue, a growth rate over the last period, or as a fixed dollar value.

 If SG&A is a consolidated, one-line item, the analyst must use discretion to select one of these (or other) methods to account for all the various expenses baked into that one line item.

 Sometimes, SG&A will be a section, with items broken out in individual lines.
 If this is the case, then different line items will have differing forecast methods.
 For example, rent most likely will be a fixed dollar value every period.
-Advertising expenses, on the other hand, will vary with the strategic decisions a company makes during the given period.
+On the other hand, advertising expenses will vary with the strategic decisions a company makes during the given period.